ali1k/ld-r/README.md

 Save `configs/general.config.js` as `general.js` and fill in the appropriate values for server port, URLs of your SPARQL endpoint and DBpedia lookup service.

+Save `configs/reactor.config.js` as `reactor.js` and fill in the appropriate settings for your UI reactors.

 `npm install`

 `bower install`